-The Abrahamic religions aren’t new.
+As mentioned earlier, the Abrahamic religions aren’t new.
 They are the rebranding of earlier traditions from the Mediterranean region.
 These were the mystery religions of Assyria, Babylon, Egypt and Persia.
 The initial branch of this tree is Judaism.
 It complied with most of its traditions from Babylonian mitigated dualism.

 Phenomenology or Phenomenalism is based on the premise that reality exists only if we experience it.
 The idea is that all things only exist when we perceive them with the senses.
-It is a philosophy that assumes man is at the center of creation, and in control of creation whether that control is known or even recognized.
+It is a philosophy that assumes man is at the center of creation, and in control of creation, whether that control is known or even recognized.
 In this philosophy, a select group of “chosen” people can control all phenomena.
 It is a culture based on the supremacy of one group.

 This kind of thinking makes it acceptable to exact unjust punishments on those not in the group.
-After all, unbelievers aren’t actually people.
+After all, unbelievers aren’t actually real people.
 They were just temporal beings, which existed only for the use of the Divinely appointed superiors, the “chosen ones.”

 A Culture of Hate and Ignorance